apify/apify-docs/docs/data_collection_fundamentals/node_continued.md

     - data-collection-fundamentals/node-continued
 ---

-# [](#collecting-data-with-node) Collecting data with Node.js - Part 2
+# [](#collecting-data-with-node) Collecting data with Node.js - continued

-In the first part of this chapter we downloaded the HTML of the [Alexa Top Sites index](https://www.alexa.com/topsites) and parsed it with Cheerio.
+In the first part of the Node.js tutorial we downloaded the HTML of the [Alexa Top Sites index](https://www.alexa.com/topsites) and parsed it with Cheerio.
 Now, we will replicate the collection logic from the [Collecting Data with DevTools]({{@link data_collection_fundamentals/using_devtools.md}}) chapters and finish our scraper.

 ## [](#querying-with-cheerio) Querying data with Cheerio